pactflow/katacoda-workshops/pactflow-ai/step3.md

 You've now seen the different options that PactFlow AI can provide, and how they can help you quickly generate consumer Pact tests.

-Whilst they may need a small amount of tweaking to run, they quickly and accurately generate Pact tests, using the latest client library
-DSL's, following recommend Pact best practices, including the usage of Provider States and Matchers.
+Whilst they may need a small amount of tweaking to run, they quickly and accurately generate Pact tests, using the latest client library DSL's, following recommend Pact best practices, including the usage of Provider States and Matchers.

 By refining the inputs you provide to PactFlow AI, hopefully you can find ways to tailor it to your particular use case.

-You've now seen PactFlow AI generate Pact consumer tests.
-We look forward to bringing you further Pact DSL support in other languages such as Python / .NET & GoLang.

-Hopefully we have powered your imagination, and we would love to know both how you get using using `pactflow-ai` today, and what you want to see in the future!

 ### Check

-Before moving to the next step, check the following:

 1. You have been able to run `pactflow-ai generate request-response` to generate a Pact test from a set of curl headers
-1. You have been able to run `pactflow-ai generate openapi` to generate a Pact test from an OpenAPI Description
+2. You have been able to run `pactflow-ai generate openapi` to generate a Pact test from an OpenAPI Description
-1. You have been able to run `pactflow-ai generate code` to generate a Pact test from client-code
+3. You have been able to run `pactflow-ai generate code` to generate a Pact test from client-code
-1. You have been able to run `pactflow-ai generate openapi` to generate a Pact test from an OpenAPI Description enhanced by client-code
+4. You have been able to run `pactflow-ai generate openapi` to generate a Pact test from an OpenAPI Description enhanced by client-code
-1. You have been able to run `npm run test:pact` to execute the generated Pact tests
+5. You have been able to run `npm run test:pact` to execute the generated Pact tests
-1. You have been able to generate a pact file in the `pacts` folder
+6. You have been able to generate a pact file in the `pacts` folder

-<--- In our next step, we will look at similar scenario with a Java application. --->
+## Summary

+You've now seen PactFlow AI Test Generation capability, the different options provided, and how they can help you quickly generate consumer Pact tests.

+Whilst they may need a small amount of tweaking to run, they quickly and accurately, using the latest client library DSLs, and follow the recommended Pact best practices, including the usage of provider states and matchers.

+By refining the inputs you provide to PactFlow, you can tailor it to your particular use case.

+We look forward to bringing you further Pact DSL support in other languages such as Python, .NET & Go.

+Hopefully we have powered your imagination, and we would love to know both how you get using using `pactflow-ai` today, and what you want to see in the future!